-Energy, exercise, health and well-being have been linked inextricably in my life ever since I can remember.
+A passion for exercise, health and well-being have been linked inextricably in my life ever since I can remember.

-Working With Seniors Captured My Heart – in a good way.
+Working with Seniors Captured My Heart

 Right Place – Right Time – Right Idea

-I Started Lori Michiel Fitness
+Starting Lori Michiel Fitness

-I developed individual and group programs for what would become Lori Michiel Fitness
+I developed individual and group programs for what would become Lori Michiel Fitness.

 The Lori Method™ is Born

 Trainers who wanted to expand their knowledge base and be more successful in their practice, sought me out.
 The word-of-mouth demand grew.
 It inspired me to create specialized courses in Parkinson’s, arthritis, osteoporosis, Alzheimer’s disease and dementia, and other senior conditions, so trainers could learn and apply new techniques to their business.